Probing displaced (dark)photons from low reheating freeze-in at the LHC: Displaced photons recast analysis improvements

 \subsection{Statistical analysis}

+The ATLAS search estimated the dominant background to be due to pp collisions.
+The measured number of events was consistent with the background expectation, implying constraints on the production of signal events.
 We calculate our 95\% exclusion limits using the CLs method, as done in~\cite{Duarte:2023tdw}.
 The upper limit to the number of signal events $s^{\rm up}$ is $6.8$ ($3.8$) for the single (multi\nobreakdash) photon channels.
 The search in~\cite{ATLAS:2022vhr} also presents a ``combination'' of both channels, with $s^{\rm up}= 6.8$.
 However, this is essentially a combination of the information from the single and multi-photon channels into a single category, which reflects the fact that both channels are maximally correlated due to the procedure for assigning the events to one or the other category.

 In any case, the obtained values of $s^{\rm up}$ allow us to constrain the branching ratio of Higgs decays into $\phi$ pairs, ${\rm BR}(h\to\phi\phi)$, via:

 where $\mathcal L$ is the integrated luminosity, $\sigma_{Xh}$ are the cross-sections for each Higgs production process, $K_X$ are the associated K-factors~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}, $N_X^{\rm gen}$ are the number of generated events for each process, and $N_X^{\rm cuts}$ are the corresponding number of events surviving the cuts.
 This bound on ${\rm BR}(h \to \phi \phi)$ can also be translated into a limit on $\lambda_{HS}$, using eq.~(\ref{eq:GammaHiggs}).